 A high standard of design can significantly improve the aesthetic and practical experience of our neighbourhoods in everyday life.
 A high quality of urban design and architecture also improves economic value and is a key element in regeneration proposals.
 The Council will therefore encourage high quality design, materials and finishes and good quality landscaping with robust maintenance protocols for all residential, commercial and employment developments in South Dublin County including retail and mixed-use schemes.
 The design must ensure that the proposed development will be integrated with and be complementary to the streetscape.
-All proposals for new development must demonstrate how the proposal constitutes a positive urban design response to the local context, leveraging improvements to the local standards where required, and how it contributes to healthy placemaking and the identity of an area.
+All proposals for new development must demonstrate how the proposal constitutes a positive urban design response to the local context and how it contributes to healthy placemaking and the identity of an area.